hanweny/DMOL/README.md

 Data: organzing data into more specific categories.

-Preprocessing: doing pre analysis and see null precentage of null variables.
-Observing the change of mean value. choosing varibles and their value map into numeric.
+Preprocessing: cleaning data, doing pre analysis, evaluating null precentage of all variables, Descriptive stats, onehotencoding of all categorical variables after picking appropriate varibles of interest.

 Quiz prediction: predicting wether a quiz score will be above average or below average.
-Used nonlinear PCA to reduce the dimensionality and then used random forrest to classify students and preiduct the end results.
+Used nonlinear PCA to reduce the dimensionality and then used random forrest to classify students and predict the end results.

-Utils: Some frequent used functions and variables.
+Utils: Some frequently used functions and variables.